meta-craft/auth0-mailchimp-export/README.md

 4. Click on `continue`
 5. Finally, click on `install`

+> Note: do not specify `*` for the `UPDATE_DAYS` parameter when running on Auth0 if your userbase is large.
+The script will prematurely terminate due to Auth0's Webtask timeout restrictions if the script takes longer than 30 seconds to execute.

 ## Usage

 Go to your MailChimp account and inspect the List (Lists -> List Name).